stats285/stats285.github.io/assets/assignments/02/assignment2.md

     8. Go to [Metadata](https://console.cloud.google.com/compute/metadata/sshKeys) and add your `~/.ssh/id_rsa.pub` contents to SSH Keys on Google.
     > If you fail to satisfy 6,7, and 8 above, your instances will not start and you get errors.
 Make sure you enable these.

-    9. Go to [quota page](https://console.cloud.google.com/projectselector/iam-admin/quotas), choose your project, then **EDIT QUOTAS** and request 8 GPUs at `us-west1` zone.
+    9. Go to [quota page](https://console.cloud.google.com/projectselector/iam-admin/quotas), choose your project, then **EDIT QUOTAS** and request 8 NVIDIA K80 GPUs at `us-west1` zone.
 You will need this to use GPU accelerators.
 The default GPU quota is zero.
+For “justification” write “stats285”.

+If you are unable to choose the GPU service then the billing account associated with your project is incorrect.
+In that case, go to the FAQ item 4 and change the billing account to one of the STATS285.
     > ** DO NOT REQUEST MORE THAN 8 **, otherwise you will have to pay $1500 deposit in advance.

 For more info on obtaining your Google credentials, you may visit [googlegenomics](http://googlegenomics.readthedocs.io/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/)